kolenaIO/kolena/docs/advanced-usage/connecting-cloud-storage/azure-blob-storage.md

 1. Click "Certificates & secrets", then "New client secret"
     1. Click "Add" to save this secret and note the key value

-### Step 2: Grant Permissions to App Reigration
+### Step 2: Assign Roles to App Registration

-We will grant two permissions to the App registration created above:
+We will assign two roles to the App registration created above:

-1. Storage Blob Delegator permission at the storage account level
+1. [Storage Blob Delegator](https://learn.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#storage-blob-delegator) at the storage account level
-1. Storage Blob Data Reader at the container level
+1. [Storage Blob Data Reader](https://learn.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#storage-blob-data-reader) at the container level

-First we will grant Storage Blob Delegator permission:
+First we will assign the Storage Blob Delegator role:

 1. Navigate to the storage account containing your blobs
 1. Click "Access Control (IAM)"